iantfleming/CV/README.md

 ## Skills

 #### Thrives under pressure
-Completing all 16 weeks of Makers Academy, while still working in the evenings put me under a considerable amount of pressure which I was able to overcome and produce excellent work alongside members of various teams I was a part of which can be viewed on my [GitHub](https://github.com/iantfleming) account.
+While completing all 16 weeks of Makers Academy, I still had to teach piano in the evenings which put me under a considerable amount of pressure.
+Through hardwork and dedication, I was able to overcome this difficulty and accomplish many of my coding related goals such as creating several apps from scratch, all of which can be viewed on my [GitHub](https://github.com/iantfleming) account.

 Whilst taking a gap year from 2010-11, I was able to complete ABRSM grade 8 piano with a distinction and a merit in ABRSM grade 8 music theory.
-This helped me to receive a place at Newcastle University.
-At the same time I was doing this, I was also writing the score to a full 2 act musical which went on to raise over £600 for a cancer charity.
+This helped me to gain a place at Newcastle University.
+At the same time I was doing this, I was also able to complete the score and perform a full 2 act musical which went on to raise over £600 for a cancer charity through performances of the work.

 #### Fast learner